yuantailing/cgservice/README.md

 ### apache2

-1. Copy *apache2/conf/sites-available.sample/* to *apache2/conf/sites-available/* and edit then (fill `ServerName`).
+1. Fill `ServerName` in *apache2/conf/sites-available/*.
 1. Build and run.
-1. After certificates are issued, we can further edit configs in *apache2/conf/sites-available/*, enable SSL, and rewrite HTTP to HTTPS.
+1. After certificates are issued, we can further edit configs in *apache2/conf/sites-available/* to enable SSL and rewrite HTTP to HTTPS.

 ### vsftpd

-1. Copy *vsftpd/conf/vsftpd.conf.sample* to *vsftpd/conf/vsftpd.conf.txt*.
-1. Copy *vsftpd/conf/vusers.txt.sample* to *vsftpd/conf/vusers.txt* and edit it.
+1. Change passwords in *vsftpd/conf/vusers.txt*.
-1. Edit config files in *vsftpd/conf/vsftpd_user_conf/*.
+1. (optional) Edit config files in *vsftpd/conf/vsftpd_user_conf/*.
 1. Build and run.
 1. Ensure user roots (*/srv/ftp/cscg* and */srv/ftp/oslab*) exists and have the proper owner.
 For the first run, you can run `docker-compose exec vsftpd bash -c 'mkdir -p /srv/ftp/{cscg,oslab} && chown ftp:ftp /srv/ftp/{cscg,oslab}'`
-1. After certificates are issued, we can further edit configs in *vsftpd/conf/vsftpd.conf*, set `ssl_enable=YES`, `force_local_logins_ssl=YES` and so on.
+1. After certificates are issued, we can edit config in *.env*, set `VSFTPD_SSL_ENABLE=1`.

 ### netredirect

-1. Copy *netredirect/conf/sites-available.sample/* to *netredirect/conf/sites-available/*.
 1. Build and run.
-1. After certificates are issued, we can further edit configs in *netredirect/conf/sites-available/*, enable SSL, and rewrite HTTP to HTTPS.
+1. After certificates are issued, we can edit configs in *netredirect/conf/sites-available/* to enable SSL.

 ### pptp

-1. Edit `PPTP_*` in *.env*.
+1. Change password in *.env*.
 1. Build and run.

 ### l2tp

 1. Load the IPsec af_key kernel module on the Docker host: `sudo modprobe af_key`.
-1. Edit `L2TP_*` in *.env*.
+1. Change password in *.env*.
 1. Build and run.

 ### openvpn

-1. Generate *openvpn/conf/dh2048.pem* by running `openssl dhparam -out openvpn/conf/dh2048.pem 2048`.
 1. Create *openvpn/conf/server.key* (see *openvpn/conf/server.key.sample* for the format).
-1. Copy *openvpn/conf/settings.py.sample* to *openvpn/conf/settings.py* and edit it (fill `CLIENT_SECRET`).
+1. Fill `CLIENT_SECRET` in *openvpn/conf/settings.py*.
 1. Build and run.

 ### mysql